This guide is designed to help you fix several Turnitin errors with user’s submissions.

 - Spreadsheets created outside of Microsoft Excel (ie .ods)

-To fix the issue get your student to fix any of the issue above.
-Preferably save the file as PDF and get them to resubmit.
-This usually fixes the issue.
-If not please open a job with the Service Desk for further investigation.
+To fix the issue students can resubmit their file.
+Preferably get the student to save the file as PDF and get them to resubmit.
+If the file still comes back with an error then please open a job with the Service Desk for further investigation.

 Students get an error message when accessing Turnitin, or can no longer view Feedback in a past unit

 When a Turnitin assignment is created within a Learning Management System (LMS*) course, a Turnitin class is created for this course if one does not already exist.
 This class has a default end date which is typically six months from the creation date or on the day of the latest post date for Turnitin assignments in that class.
 Once this end date is reached the class becomes "expired," which means any submissions in this class become read-only.
 Instructors will be able to view the originality report and any grades, comments and rubrics attached, but will not be able to make any modifications until the class is reactivated.

 While Lecturers will continue to have read only access, students will not because according to Turnitin:

 A student who opens their Originality Report will not receive a read-only message - this is because students do not have the ability to add grades or feedback to their reports, irrespective of whether the class is active or not.
 So a read-only message is not considered necessary for students.

 Therefore: to avoid students being unable to access feedback you should get all students to download their personal Grademark feedback before the end of semester.